FOLLOW US

 It is illegal under Georgian law to enter Georgia from Russia through South Ossetia or Abkhazia.
 If you do this, you could get heavy fines or a prison sentence of up to 4 years.
 If your passport has entry or exit stamps from the self-declared authorities in these regions, Georgian authorities may see this as illegal entry through an unrecognised border crossing.

-If you’re considering travelling to Russia through the land borders with Russia, check FCDO’s Russia travel advice.
+If you’re considering entering Russia by crossing Georgia-Russia land borders, check Russia travel advice.
 FCDO advises against all travel to Russia.

 Unexploded weapons in border and boundary areas